Alexander-Hjelm/Starcraft-2-Trainer/README.md

 ## Additional output

 The program can also be tweaked to let you know at what timestamp your macro was off, and what you can improve.
 See the commented print statements in the source.

+## Dependencies

+To run Starcraft-2-Trainer, you must have python3 installed on your system.
+The program also requires the sc2reader library by https://github.com/GraylinKim/.
+Use the following pip command to download it: pip3 install sc2reader